-This post may contain affiliate links, which means if you make a purchase from my link I may make a small commission at no cost to you.
-For more information, visit my disclosures page.
+This post and the photos within it may contain affiliate links.
+If you purchase something through the link, I may receive a commission at no cost to you.
+Read my disclosure for more info.

 I have thrown countless parties over the years — Christmas, birthdays, bridal and baby showers, you name it.
 I love parties and have learned a lot about throwing ones that don’t make you go insane, or broke, in the process.

-1. Pick a theme
+1. Pick a Theme

-Pick a theme that’s meaningful and you will have so much fun finding the perfect details to coordinate with the theme.
+Pick a theme that’s meaningful and you will have so much fun finding the perfect details to coordinate with it.
 I love finding unique ideas and going with it.
 From picking the theme and colors, to the entire vibe of the party, you can transform your party by keeping everything consistent.

 2. Keep the Menu Simple